nicercode/2016-02-01-ResBaz/lessons/40-repeating/index.md

 get.countries(data)
 ```

-And then to each continent using `dlpy`
+And then apply to each continent using `dlpy`

 ```coffee
 countries <- dlply(data, .(continent), function(x) unique(x$country))